 I don’t actually recommend that beginners read these writings.
 I think they will be at best confusing, and at worst, unnecessarily influence or constrain a beginner’s sense of the form.
 I mean, it’s not like they’ll kill a beginner — they’re just sort of a waste of time for someone without more experience.
 Better to spend your time rolling around on the floor, maybe doing some crescent rolls.
-But for the intermediate or advanced dancer, these are useful reference points from well-established teachers presenting different, important views on contact improvisation.
+But for the intermediate or advanced dancer, these are useful reference points from well-established teachers1 and facilitators presenting different, important views on contact improvisation.

 - Conversation with Alito Alessi, Ray Chung, K.J.
 Holmes, Daniel Lepkoff, Karen Nelson, Steve Paxton, Scott Smith, and Nancy Stark Smith by Kristin Horrigan, Reflections at the 25th Anniversary of the Breitenbush Jam

-- Karl Frost, Fundamentals of Contact Improvisation
+- Karl Frost,2 Fundamentals of Contact Improvisation

 - Keith Hennessy, The Experiment Called Contact Improvisation